osrf-migration/vrx-wiki/tutorials/SystemSetup.md

 ## Build the VMRC image ##

-* Download the Docker VMRC image from here and the build and run scripts:
+* Download the Docker VMRC image and some scripts:

 ```
 #!bash